electiondata/electiondata.github.io/README.md

 # Open Election Data

+:warning: This repo is **no longer maintained**.
+You can fork the code and use it, or contact info@developmentseed.org if you want to take over as maintainer.

 ### Contributing or Editing User Guide Pages

 1. Determine if your post would best fit in **About The Data**, **Contributing**, or **Use** sections.